Causes Of Biodiversity Loss

 Deforestation to clear land for agriculture or to harvest timber destroys the homes of many species that cannot live anywhere else, forcing them into extinction.

 Almost half of the Earth’s tropical forest cover has been destroyed in the last 40 years; and at current rates of deforestation, estimates predict 55% of the Amazon Rainforest could be severely damaged or gone by the year 2030.
-The picture below refers to deforestation between 1980–2000.

 The second cause of biodiversity loss in the tropics, overharvesting is an increasing concern.
 If we harvest natural products faster than they are replaced, we quickly turn a once renewable resource into a non-renewable resource i.e. we cause extinction.
 To rectify this, we simply need to ensure all our harvests are sustainable, whether they are fish, tropical hardwood, whales, or nuts.
 The monetary worth of sustaining a resource is exponentially higher than harvesting it to extinction.